microsoft/promptflow/docs/dev/error_handling_guidance.md

     When raising a PromptFlowException with the specified message_format, the **message** member will be automatically populated with the rendered values, maintaining security.
 For example:

-    > *"Execution failure in 'MyTool': {UnSecureError}The input 'Washington Secret Order' from file 'order.11.2.35' is not well encrypted."*
+    > *"Execution failure in 'MyTool': (UnSecureError)The input 'Washington Secret Order' from file 'order.11.2.35' is not well encrypted."*

     In PromptFlow, the **message_format** is logged and tracked, but the **message** itself is **only** visible to PromptFlow users.
 We prioritize the security and privacy of user data throughout the platform.